Skip to main content

 Paid Family Caregiver Programs in Hawaii

-Bottom Line: Yes, a senior in Hawaii can sometimes have a family member paid to help at home.
+Bottom line: Yes, a senior in Hawaii can sometimes have a family member paid to help at home.
 But Hawaii does not have one simple statewide cash program that pays any relative who steps in.
-The real paths are usually Hawaii Medicaid QUEST Integration long-term services and supports, Hawaii’s limited Community Living Program, and VA caregiver options.
+The real paths are usually Hawaii Medicaid QUEST Integration long-term services and supports, the limited Community Living Program, and VA caregiver options.
+For other local benefit help, see our Hawaii senior benefits guide.

 Emergency help now